sprestridge/sprestridge.github.io/_posts/2024-11-07-Unemployment-Chart-Recreation.md

 >
 > and there’s a space character at the end of it, too.

 It doesn't look like I need to deal with this as I did some EDA in Excel and it looks like I have the final CSV formatted with only three character months.
-The space at the end of the regex and the us of the group are good tools to remember.
+The space at the end of the regex and the use of the group are good tools to remember.

 ### 2. Plot the data